 A Kitchen Staple

-The name says it all, all-purpose flour is suitable for almost any purpose.
+As the name suggests, all-purpose flour is suitable for almost any purpose.
 Use it to make breads, pie crust, pizza dough, cookies, cakes, biscuits or sauces.
 All-purpose flour is suited to pretty much any recipe and will turn out a fair product, but perhaps not a superior one.
 All-purpose flour is commonly made from hard red winter wheat, but some brands -- especially Southern ones known for their powdery, fine texture -- are made only from soft red winter wheat.
 Some brands of all-purpose flour contain a mix of the two types of wheat.

 Flour contains protein in the form of gluten.
 A high-protein flour makes a French baguette chewy and a low-protein flour makes a cake light and tender.
 Most all-purpose flour falls somewhere in the middle range with about 11 to 13 percent protein, although Southern varieties can be as low as 9 percent.
 Low-protein cake flours have just 8 percent protein while sturdy bread flours have about 14 percent.